MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/planning-for-your-sharepoint-hub-sites.md

 SharePoint hub sites provide an important building block for your intranet.
 They are the "connective tissue" you use when organizing families of team sites and communication sites together.

-One of the key principles of modern intranets based on SharePoint is that the world is "flat" and each unit of work should get a separate site collection to optimally manage governance and growth over time.
+One of the key principles of modern intranets based on SharePoint is that each unit of work should get a separate site collection to optimally manage governance and growth over time.
 Individual site collections are a basic principle for team work enabled by Office 365 Groups.
 When you create an Office 365 Group, people working together on a common task, project, or goal get a unique membership identity in Azure Active Directory (AAD) that is used across Office 365.
 This new group is provisioned a unique, single site collection in the SharePoint instance within Office 365.
 This allows separate groups to make different governance decisions—for example, whether and how external users can join the group—without affecting the objectives of others.

 In the past, many organizations used subsites to create connective tissue for their intranets, using the site collection's shared navigation to connect sites and the hierarchical structure of subsite relationships to nest sites within sites.
-However, subsites can create challenges when it comes to governance because many features in SharePoint are scoped for (and sometimes limited to) the site collection.
+However, subsites don't give any room for flexibility and change.
+Since subsites are a physical construct reflected in the URL for content, if you reorganize your business relationships, you will break all the intranet relationships in your content.
+Subsites can also create challenges when it comes to governance because many features (including policy features like retention and classification) in SharePoint apply to all sites within the site collection, whether you want them to or not.
 This means that you must frequently enable a feature for the entire site collection, even if it is only applicable to one subsite.
-Over the long term, subsites make it very difficult to scale your intranet in a sustainable and manageable way.
-Since subsites are a physical construct reflected in the URL for content, if you reorganize your business relationships, you will break all the intranet relationships in your content.

 What is the one thing that we can guarantee is going to happen in every business?
 Change!
 As our organization evolves, you need intranets that make it easy to align experiences with the way you work and that can adapt to the inevitable changes in the way you work.
-This is a key benefit provided by SharePoint hub sites; they allow you to create an intranet that adapts to the changes in the way you work in a dynamic, changing world.
+This is a key benefit provided by SharePoint hub sites; they model relationships as links, rather than hierarchy or ownership, so that you can adapt to the changes in the way you work in a dynamic, changing world.

 ![Changing digital workplace](media/fa89b363-3725-446c-be94-4218b61750e0.png)

 ## Getting started

+Before you start making hubs sites, let's recap the three things hub sites give you:

+- Shared navigation and brand

+- Roll-up of content and search

+- A home destination for the hub

-Before you start making hubs sites, take a step back and think about the information you are trying to share throughout your intranet, and consider the business outcomes you are trying to enable.
+Now let's think about the information you are trying to share throughout your intranet, and consider the business outcomes you are trying to enable.

 An intranet can play many roles in an organization.
 It's an internally-facing site, a place to communicate important news, and a collaboration platform.
 It's also a way to showcase your corporate culture.
 It can be the foundation of your digital workplace.
 An intranet lets you tell stories and share information.
 Empowering employees with a voice on your intranet can provide a way to move to a culture of collaboration that enables your organization to transform and adapt to change.